modelflows/modelflowsapp/_research/ai-models/ai-urban-flows/2026-from-sensors-to-3d-reconstruction.md

   </em>
 </p>

-In general, lcSVD is faster because it requires a single matrix decomposition. lcHOSVD is usually more accurate for complex three-dimensional fields because it preserves the spatial tensor structure and captures interactions between the \(x\), \(y\), and \(z\) directions.
+In general, lcSVD is faster because it requires a single matrix decomposition. lcHOSVD is usually more accurate for complex three-dimensional fields because it preserves the spatial tensor structure and captures interactions between the x, y, and z directions.

 ---